Leadership

 1) It is an extensive property of the system

 2) It is a state function.
-That means like internal energy it depends only on the initial stage and final stage but not on the path of transition.
+This means, similar to internal energy, it is determined solely by the system's initial and final states, not by the process or path taken between them.

 Ans: If it is not stated in the problem the gas is allowed to reversibly expand, we always considered the expansion is irreversible.
 So the process is irreversible.